cybersylum/Rename-VMworld2019-Recordings/README.md

 # Rename-VMworld2019-Recordings

-A script to complement the torrent file created by Tim Borland (@Borlandts).
+A script to compliment the torrent file created by Tim Borland (@Borlandts).
 You can find information on his creation at https://medium.com/@timothy.borland/vmworld-2019-session-recordings-6409959b876e

 Once you have downloaded the files, this script will add the Session Description to the filenames of the recordings.
 I wrote this to make the library in my Plex a bit easier to read.
 I hope you enjoy it!